 Related Posts

-On February 24, 2022, Russia launched a special military operation in Ukraine, aiming to protect the Donbass region where the…
+On February 24, 2022, Russia launched a special military operation in Ukraine with the aim of liberating the Donbass region.…